dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-This overall JSON format is the same for all events: there is a
+This overall JSON format is the same for all events: there is always a
-`subscription` property and an `event` properties.
+`subscription` property and an `event` property.

-The subscription property is the subscription that selected this
+The `subscription` property identifies the subscription that selected
+this event.
+This property's value is the resource that represents
+this subscription.
+This allows a client to have multiple
+subscriptions and identify which events are from which subscriptions.

+The `event` property is the specific information about the specific
 event.
-This allows a client to have multiple subscriptions and
-identify which events are from which subscriptions.

-The `event` property is the information from the event.
-The format is
-described by the JSON Schema for this event type.
-For metronome
+The general format for this information is described by the
+event JSON Schema for this event type, as represented by the
-events, the event data is a JSON String.
+`events/eventTypes/<eventType>/event` resource.
+For example,
+`metronome` event JSON is described by the
+`events/eventTypes/metronome/event` resource.

 We can also add an inotify subscription and trigger some events.
 While keeping the event-watching curl process running, we add an
-inotify subscription:
+inotify subscription by issuing a POST request to
+`events/channels/MwcXzif2nF3NkHWcjk8sGw/subscriptions/inotify`:

 ```console
 paul@sprocket:~$ curl -u paul -X POST -H 'Content-Type: application/json' \